CognitiveModeling/InteractiveClimateMuseum/readme.md

 ## Desktop Version

 This version relies on mouse and keyboard for navigation.
 The project uses a mixed input setup, the embedded browser relies on Unity's classic input manager, while locomotion is realized with the [input system 1.0](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html).
 Keep in mind to obtain the embedded browser plugin if you want to develop with this code.
 Technically, the project should work on most platforms, however, when using MacOS, you might have to re-configure gatekeeper to accept unsigned code (the binaries of the embedded browser).
-The section [Documentation](https://github.com/CognitiveModeling/InteractiveClimateMuseum#documentation) provides an overview and explanations of the scripts used in the Desktop Version.
+The section [Additional scripts for the VR version](#VRScripts) in the documentation provides an overview and explanations of the scripts used in the VR Version.

 ## VR Version

 The VR version relies on SteamVR.
 In order to work with the code, you need SteamVR as well as the embedded browser.
 Locomotion is realized by means of the teleportation functionality provided by the SteamVR [interaction system]{https://valvesoftware.github.io/steamvr_unity_plugin/articles/Interaction-System.html}.
 Again, the project should work on most platforms, as long as SteamVR and the embedded browser work.
+The section [Documentation](https://github.com/CognitiveModeling/InteractiveClimateMuseum#documentation) provides an overview and explanations of the scripts used in the Desktop Version.

 ## Bugs and Issues